skuro/plantuml-mode/README.md

 and the current code still borrows a lot from it.

 Thanks to [Pavel G. Koukoushkin](https://github.com/svargellin) for implementing the preview functionality.
+Thanks to [Raymond Huang](https://github.com/rymndhng) for implementing the first drop of the indentation support.

+Thanks to [all the awesome contributors](https://github.com/skuro/plantuml-mode/graphs/contributors), you rock!

 # See also